-Attendance recovery will be provided for students.
-This opportunity allows students to receive credit for courses they are passing academically but have accumulated more than ten (10) unlawful absences in a whole unit course and five (5) unlawful absences in a half unit course.
+Attendance make-up will be provided for students.
+This opportunity is provided to allow students to receive credit for courses they are passing academically but have accumulated more than ten (10) unlawful absences in a whole unit course and five (5) unlawful absences in a half unit course.
+Students will be marked absent when they have missed half of a class period.
 Credit cannot be awarded to a student who has been present LESS THAN 170 days of attendance in a unit course and LESS THAN 85 days of attendance in a half unit course.
-Students will be charged \$5 for each class period of attendance they wish to make-up.

-Participation in attendance recovery is mandatory for accrual of credit.
+Students will be charged \$5 for each class period of attendance they wish to make- up.
+(A class period is 51 minutes.)
+Participation in attendance make-up is mandatory for accrual of credit.
 Students must meet the academic requirements of their course to receive credit.
-Completing attendance recovery does not guarantee a passing grade.
+Attending attendance make-up does not guarantee a passing grade.
 Students will meet expectations of the program (which will include coursework/skill mastery assignments).
-As mandated by the state uniform grading scale, students who lose credit due to absences will receive a grade of 51 as their final grade, and the student's GPA will be affected.
-Students who do not abide by the attendance time schedule and behavior requirements will forfeit their opportunity to recover absences.
+Students who lose credit due to absences will receive a grade of 51 as their final grade as mandated by the state uniform grading scale.
+GPAs are affected.
+Students that do not abide by the attendance time schedule and behavior requirements will forfeit their opportunity to make-up absences.
 Attendance recovery must be completed within 30 days of the course's end.
 Credit cannot be awarded if a student does not recover all time within this limit.